Drinking alcohol can 'reduce severity' of arthritis

 They found that patients who had drunk alcohol most frequently experienced less joint pain and swelling.

 Experts say this should not be taken as a green light for drinking more.

 In the study, 873 patients with rheumatoid arthritis (RA) were compared to 1,004 people who did not have it.

 Both groups were asked how often they had drunk alcohol in the month running up to the start of the study.

-Patients completed a detailed questionnaire, had X-rays and blood tests, and a nurse examined their joints.'Less damage'
+Patients completed a detailed questionnaire, had X-rays and blood tests, and a nurse examined their joints.

 Dr James Maxwell, consultant rheumatologist and lead author of the study, explained the findings.

 "We found that patients who had drunk alcohol most frequently had symptoms that were less severe than those who had never drunk alcohol or only drank it infrequently."